SarahSoutoul/in-your-tech-era/guide.md

 >
 > `next-themes` can also detect the user’s system preferences (`light` or `dark`) and applies it by default.
 In addition to that, it saves the selected theme in `localStorage`, so the preference remains even after refreshing the page.

-## Before you start

 This guide assumes you've already set up a Next.js project with Clerk authentication and are using Next.js App Router, but the concepts can be adapted to Next.js Pages Router.
 If you haven’t, follow the steps in the [**Clerk Next.js Quickstart guide**](https://clerk.com/docs/quickstarts/nextjs).

-Before starting, ensure you have:

-- A Next.js app set up with Clerk, using the Clerk Next.js Quickstart guide
-- A Next.js app using the Next.js App Router
-- Basic understanding of Next.js and React

 Let’s get started!